jeog/TDAmeritradeAPI/README.md

         password  ::  the password used above
 ```

+> **The format of the encrypted credentials file was changed in the commit following b75586**

 To avoid having to manually load and save each time your code runs use ```CredentialsManager```
 to automatically load and store on construction and destruction.
 ```